 April 21 1861 Sunday

 District of Columbia.
 Union Colonel Charles Ferguson Smith placed under guard the steamers Baltimore, Mount Vernon, Philadelphia, and Powhatan.
-These vessels plied between Aquia Creek and Washington and they were ordered to be outfitted at Washington Navy Yard for the defence of the Capital.
+These vessels plied between Aquia Creek and Washington and they were ordered to be outfitted and armed at Washington Navy Yard for the defence of the Capital.

 Maryland.
 Maryland Governor Thomas H Hicks wrote to Union Brigadier-General Benjamin Franklin Butler advising that he should not land his troops at the port of Annapolis.
 Butler replied that he intended to land there nonetheless and then to march onward to Washington, DC.
 Governor Hicks protested Butler’s forcible possession of the Annapolis & Elkridge railroad.
 Despite riots and vandalism by pro-Secessionist militants, Union forces began to move with increasing ease across the state.